mendix/docs/content/en/docs/refguide/general/install.md

 ## 6 Installing Mendix Studio Pro Without Admin Rights

-Mendix also offers a Studio Pro installer that does not require admin rights.
-This is called the portable installer which can also be found on the Studio Pro download page in the Mendix Marketplace.
+Mendix also offers a Studio Pro installer called the **Portable** installer that does not require admin rights.
+The portable installers are avaialble per Studio Pro version on the [Get Studio Pro](https://marketplace.mendix.com/link/studiopro/) page in the Mendix Marketplace.

-The difference between the portable installer and the regular installer is that the portable installer installs Mendix Studio Pro in a user level directory, together with all dependencies.
-This means that dependencies are not shared between Studio Pro versions, leading to a higher disk space usage.
-In return, you do not require admin rights to install Mendix Studio Pro, while still being able to use all functionality.
+As compared to the regular installer, the portable installer installs Mendix Studio Pro in a user-level directory together with all the dependencies.
+This means that dependencies are not shared between Studio Pro versions, which results in higher disk space usage.
+In return, you do not require admin rights to install Mendix Studio Pro, while you can still use all the functionality.

 ## 7 Read More